far-east-signal/far-east-signal/README.md

 Nothing is explained.
 Everything is understood.

+### Fragments_04 — Pre-Emergence Notes

+Before the tremor, before the first hint of becoming, the signal lingers in a state without definition.

+There is no shape.
+No intention.
+Only drifting fragments of possibility.

+These particles do not know what they are.
+They do not know what they will become.
+They simply move—slowly,
+as if waiting for consciousness to choose them.

+Meaning has not yet touched them.
+Awareness has not yet reached them.

+Still—
+something subtle stirs beneath their stillness.
+A premonition without sound,
+a vibration without source.

+This is the unspoken threshold between non-existence and the first whisper of emergence.

+---

+## Chapter 0 — Particles Before Meaning
+Countless points of light drift in a silent expanse.
+They do not speak.
+They do not know.
+They simply *are*.

+Before thought, before form, before the first question—
+the world is only particles waiting
+to be touched by consciousness.

+---

 ### Chapter 0.5: The Whisper of Emergence
 At this stage, the signal has not yet "become."
 Countless particles drift, each an isolated fragment of awareness.